foliant-docs/foliantcontrib.history/README.md

 :   Maximum number of items to include into the target Markdown content; `0` means no limit.

 `rss`
 :   Flag that tells the preprocessor to export the history into RSS feed.
-Note that the parameters `title`, `target_top_level`, `date_format`, `link`, and `limit` are applied to Markdown content only, not to RSS feed content.
+Note that the parameters `target_heading_level`, `date_format`, `link`, and `limit` are applied to Markdown content only, not to RSS feed content.

 `rss_file`
 :   Subpath to the file with RSS feed.
 It’s relative to the temporary working directory during building, to the directory of built project after building, and to the `rss_link` value in URLs.